 Inventory, lb : 0

-The Carola potato has a classic potato form, round to ovate with a slightly irregular shape.
-Medium sized the Carola has a smooth, pale burlap to yellow-hued skin that is often lightly freckled.
-The Carola potato has a dense, waxy flesh and holds its shape well when cooked, similar to that of the yukon gold potato.
-The flesh of cooked Carola potato is creamy yellow and offers a smooth, fluffy, fine-grained and moist texture.
-Renowned for its superior flavor it is equal parts buttery and earthy with a nutty sweetness.
-The Carola potato is entirely edible, the skin a mere coat of protection for its flesh.
+Carola potatoes are round to ovate with a slightly irregular shape.
+Carola potatoes have smooth, pale tan to yellow skin that is often lightly freckled.
+The Carola potato has a dense, waxy flesh and when cooked, is creamy yellow and offers a smooth, fluffy, fine-grained and moist texture that boasts a buttery, earthy, and nutty sweetness.

 Carola potatoes are available late summer into fall.

-The Carola potato, botanically a part of Solanum tuberosum and a member of the Solanaceae family, is a midseason, yellow fleshed type potato.
-Experiencing a brief period of popularity in 1980’s Europe, the Carola potato has struggled to reach wide commercial success in the potato market largely in part due to the existence of the yukon gold potato.
-While the Carola potato may be the best tasting yellow fleshed variety on the market, the yukon gold has a leg up as it produces a higher yield, a characteristic which plays a major role in the success of commercial varieties.
+The Carola potato, botanically classified Solanum tuberosum ‘Carola’, is a member of the Solanaceae family.
+Experiencing a brief period of popularity in 1980's Europe, the Carola potato has struggled to reach broad commercial success in the potato market mainly due to the existence of the Yukon Gold potato.
+The Yukon Gold produces a higher yield, a characteristic which plays a significant role in the success of commercial varieties.

-As a yellow-fleshed potato, the Carola offers a healthy dose of vitamin C. Carola potatoes also contain fiber, potassium, iron, calcium, carotenoids, and antioxidants.
+Carola potatoes are high in vitamin C and also contain fiber, potassium, iron, calcium, carotenoids, and antioxidants.

-The Carola potato's firm texture holds up well to grilling and roasting.
-Their sturdy texture also makes them an ideal salad potato.
-Carola potatoes are known to be a superb baking and mashing potato, offering a flavor that needs little alteration aside from a little bit of salt, pepper and butter or cream.
-Carola potatoes can also be used to make fries or potato hash.
-Boiled or steamed and pureed they can be used to add flavor and viscosity to soups and stews.
-Sliced into thin rounds, they make an excellent scalloped or casserole potato.
-The buttery flavor of Carola potatoes pairs well with red onion, tomato, radish, thyme, parsley, chives, grainy mustard, vinegar, melting and blue cheeses, bacon, chicken livers, and hardboiled egg.
-An excellent storage potato the Carola will maintain its high-quality flavor, moisture, and texture for several months when stored in a cool, dry and dark place such as a root cellar.
+Carola potatoes are best suited for cooked applications such as grilling, roasting, baking, mashing, boiling, steaming, and chipping.
+Their firm texture also makes them an ideal salad potato.
+Carola potatoes can be used to make fries or potato hash, and they can be boiled, steamed, or pureed to add flavor and viscosity to soups and stews.
+Sliced into thin rounds, they also make an excellent scalloped or casserole potato.
+The buttery taste of Carola potatoes pairs well with red onion, tomato, radish, thyme, parsley, chives, grainy mustard, vinegar, melting and blue cheeses, bacon, chicken livers, and hardboiled egg.
+Carola potatoes store well for up to a month in a cool, dry and dark place.

 Yellow-fleshed potatoes have long been a preferred variety in Germany.
-The Carola potato, bred to meet that characteristic, experienced a brief stint of popularity in Germany and Great Britain in the 1980’s then in 1989 was discontinued as a variety.
+The Carola potato, bred to meet that preference, experienced a brief stint of popularity in Germany and Great Britain in the 1980's but was then discontinued as a variety in 1989.
 In 1999, an improved variety was released in Europe under the same name with a slightly different shape and improved disease resistance.
-It is unclear whether this new Carola strain has made its way to the United States yet.

-The Carola potato is believed to be a German hybrid of either the weima potato or the ober arnbacher fruhe potato bread by Walter Wallmüller of Saatzuchtwirtschaft and released in 1979.
-It is believed to have originally made its way to the United States via immigrants coming into New York and the Midwest.
-The Carola potato has a small, but growing market in the United States sold as a “specialty potato” and is most often cultivated in home gardens and on small farms.
-The best place to find the Carola potato outside of a seed catalog is at your local farmers’ market or specialty grocer.
-A mid-season potato the Carola is typically ready for harvest within 110 days of planting.
-Carola potato plants require well-drained, loose soil and consistent watering.
-They also require ample sun exposure, at least 6 hours a day.
+The Carola potato is believed to be a German hybrid of the Weima potato and the Ober Arnbacher Fruhe potato.
+Walter Wallmüller of Saatzuchtwirtschaft bred it and released in 1979.
+It is believed to have originally made its way to the United States via immigrants coming to New York and the Midwest.
+The Carola potato has a small, growing market in the United States sold as a “specialty potato” and is most often cultivated in home gardens and on small farms.
+The best place to find the Carola potato outside of a seed catalog is at your local farmers market or specialty grocer.

 Recipes that include Carola Potatoes.
 One is easiest, three is harder.